On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{proposition}[] If $F(A)\models T^+$ and $B\in \mathcal{K}$, then $F(B)$ embeds into $F(A)$. \end{proposition} \begin{proof} Let $A=\bigcup_{i<\omega}A_i$ as in \ref{Steiner:free_completion}.
+\begin{proposition}[{\ref{assumptions:no_prime}(\hyperref[hopf]{C6})}] If $F(A)\models T^+$ and $A,B\in \mathcal{K}$ then there is a non-surjective embedding of $F(B)$ into $F(A)$. \end{proposition} \begin{proof} Let $A=\bigcup_{i<\omega}A_i$ as in \ref{Steiner:free_completion}.
 Suppose for simplicity that $B$ contains exclusively points.
-Then, for $\ell<\omega$ large enough, we can find a stage $A_\ell$ in the free completion $F(A)$ of $A$, such that $A_\ell$ contains an isomorphic copy $C$ of $B$ such that $A_\ell\setminus C$ does not contain any block incident to at least $k$-many points in $C$.
-Then, it is clear from the definition of free completion from \ref{Steiner:free_completion} that the free completion $F(A)$ will contain an isomorphic copy $F(C)$ of $F(B)$.
-Finally, we notice that if $B$ also contains blocks, then this argument can be adapted by making sure that every two different blocks $b,b'\in B$ are mapped to blocks $c,c'\in C\subseteq A_\ell$ in such a way that all the points incident to $c$ and $c'$ in $A_\ell\setminus C$ have no common incidence in $A_\ell$. \end{proof}
+Then, for $\ell<\omega$ large enough, we can find a stage $A_\ell$ in the free completion $F(A)$ of $A$, such that $A_\ell$ contains an isomorphic copy $C$ of $B$ such that $A_\ell\setminus C$ does not contain any block incident to at least $k$ many points in $C$.
+Then, it is clear from Definition \ref{Steiner:free_completion} that the free completion $F(A)$ will contain an isomorphic copy $F(C)$ of $F(B)$.
+Finally, we notice that if $B$ also contains blocks, then this argument can be adapted by making sure that any two different blocks $b,b'\in B$ are mapped to blocks $c,c'\in C\subseteq A_\ell$ in such a way that all the points incident to $c$ and $c'$ in $A_\ell\setminus C$ have no common incidence in $A_\ell$. \end{proof}

 Finally, we introduce a suitable predimension function for the setting of open $(k, n)$-Steiner systems.
 To our knowledge, this had not been considered previously in the literature.